SEO Definitions – Your Guide to Common SEO Terms

 Read on for an overview of some common terms in the world of SEO.

 SEO is short for Search Engine Optimization.
-SEO is the process of making improvements to your website so that it ranks higher and appears more often in the search results.
+SEO is the process of making improvements to your website so that it ranks higher and appears more often in online search results.
 This makes your website more visible to users of search engines such as Google.
 The more visible your website is, the more visitors your website will receive.
-And when you improve your website using SEO, you will receive visitors who are interested in the specific products or services that your business offers, which makes them more likely to become paying customers for your business.
+And when SEO is performed correctly, your website receives visitors who are interested in the specific services or products that your business provides, in the location where it provides them.
+This makes your website visitors far more likely to become paying customers for your business.

 On-page SEO refers to the improvements that are made to the web pages that make up your website.
 These changes can include things such as adding keywords to your text, including descriptive headings, adding links to other pages on your website, adding more text to your web page, and much more.